-The School leases its building from Richmond Redevelopment and Housing Authority ("RRHA") for \$250 per month, with an initial lease term that expired July 31, 2020.
+The School leases a building determined to be an operating lease from Richmond Redevelopment and Housing Authority ("RRHA") for \$250 per month, with an initial lease term that expired July 31, 2020.
 The lease can be renewed, at the same monthly amount of rent, for five consecutive periods of three years following the expiration of the initial lease term.
 The lease also provides the School with a first right of refusal to acquire the property if RRHA receives a bona fide offer to acquire the School's building.
-The School utilized their renewal option and the lease now expires July 31, 2023.
+The School utilized their renewal option and the lease now expires July 31, 2026.